 LLC vs. General Partnership – Licensing & Tax Differences

 While a general partnership doesn't require a state filing fee, it also offers no liability protection.
 In contrast, forming an LLC in Alabama costs $200 but separates your personal assets from the company’s debts and obligations.
 LLCs are also more credible with banks, vendors, and clients – and can opt for flexible taxation methods.
 Meanwhile, partnerships may face complications when ownership changes or disputes arise.
 If long-term stability and asset security matter, the state fee for an LLC is a small price for greater control.
-You can dive deeper into the pros and cons of LLCs in this expert analysis.
+You can weigh the full pros and cons of LLCs against other entity structures, covering liability limits, pass-through taxation, and management flexibility, to choose the business entity that fits your Alabama goals.

 How to Form an LLC in Alabama (High-Level Overview)